The 401k Alternative You Deserve to Know About – A Client’s Story, Chuck Fahs

 Weighing the benefits of each, he fully grasped that using Privatized Banking was a better way.
 That caused him to shift from contributing to 401k plans to funding a high cash value

-Benefits of Privatized Banking as a 401k alternative
+Benefits of Privatized Banking vs typical retirement plans